learn-academy-2023-alpha/week-2-assessment-iraholmes/interview-questions.md

 Researched answer: Iteration is the protocol that runs the code to the next operator to return a value or true / false response.

+Updated Answer from Gene (Added to notes for future reference): Iteration is performing something on each element in a collection.
+For example, with .map we can multiply the values in an array by a number.
+Going into each element is the iteration.

 1. What is the difference between a function and a method?

 Your answer: A function is code that performs an action to determine a given value. a method holds the property of an object that is read by the function.